-The British reaction to this decimation was fuelled largely by a complete misinterpretation of indigenous culture with regards to connection to ancestral lands, as well as a prevalent sense of inferiority as determined by the imperial racial hierarchy.
+The British reaction to this decimation was fuelled by the misinterpretation of indigenous culture with regards to connection to ancestral lands, as well as a prevalent sense of superiority as determined by the imperial racial hierarchy.
 Moreover, Britain’s need to gain from the colony – originally in terms of establishing successful penal settlements, and then to cultivate a self-sustaining white-outpost within the expanding British Empire – vastly outweighed the need for contemporary authorities to accommodate the original inhabitants of that land.
-What is perhaps most telling in the story is an ambivalence towards the horrors that Indigenous Tasmanians were enduring.
+What is perhaps most telling in the story is the ambivalence shown towards the horrors that Indigenous Tasmanians were enduring.
 The overriding fact is that as long as the colony thrived, the British regarded Aboriginal plight as a matter of fact, and, overwhelmingly, simply did not care.

 - Niall Ferguson, Empire: How Britain Made the Modern World